 At a Glance

-- The Beryl Institute’s PX Pulse Survey reveals that only 41% of U.S. healthcare consumers rate healthcare as “good” or “very good.”
+- How do patients feel about their healthcare?
+The Beryl Institute’s PX Pulse Survey reveals that only 41% of U.S. healthcare consumers rate healthcare as “good” or “very good.”

-- Implementing surveys, as part of an 8-step process, helps practices refine care delivery, enhance communication, and engage patients in their healthcare, ultimately fostering a culture of exceptional service.
+- As part of an 8-step process, the implementation of patient surveys helps practices refine care delivery.
+Responses help to enhance communication.
+This fosters a culture of exceptional service.

-In July 2023, the Beryl Institute, a global community of healthcare professionals and experience champions committed to transforming the human experience in healthcare, released the 13th edition of the PX Pulse Survey.
-The report, which uses patient experience surveys to explore healthcare consumer perspectives in the United States, found that only 41% of consumers believe that healthcare in America is “good” or “very good.”
+The Beryl Institute is a global community of healthcare professionals committed to transforming the human experience in healthcare.
+In July 2023, it released the 13th edition of its PX Pulse Survey.
+The report uses patient experience surveys to explore healthcare consumer perspectives in the United States.
+It found that only 41% of consumers believe that healthcare in America is “good” or “very good.”

 It starts with patient experience

-In 2008, the University of Utah Healthcare System (U of U Health) consistently received low rankings and negative feedback from patients about the care they received.
-Citing everything from lack of professionalism and poor communication to long wait times for scheduling appointments and lack of care coordination, patients made it clear that U of U Health wasn’t meeting their needs — or their expectations.
+In 2008, the University of Utah Healthcare System (U of U Health) consistently received low rankings and negative feedback from patients.
+Patients cited a lack of professionalism and poor communication.
+They complained of long wait times for scheduling appointments and a lack of care coordination.
+Patients made it clear that U of U Health wasn’t meeting their needs — or their expectations.

-In response, U of U Health leadership launched a major initiative to completely revitalize the system’s organizational culture and improve the patient experience.
-The 7-year process was underpinned by a single driving idea: medical care can only be great if the patient thinks it is.
+In response, U of U Health leadership completely revitalized the system’s organizational culture and improved the patient experience.
+The 7-year process was underpinned by this idea: medical care is great only if the patient thinks it is.

-While some healthcare professionals might quibble with the idea of evaluating the quality of care based on such a subjective metric (we’ve all had patients who, no matter what we do, are never satisfied), it’s important to note that patient satisfaction and patient experience are not the same thing.
+Some healthcare professionals might quibble with the idea of evaluating the quality of care based on such a subjective metric.
+(We’ve all had patients who, no matter what we do, are never satisfied.)
+But it’s important to note that patient satisfaction and patient experience are not the same thing.

-Assessing the patient experience evaluates whether a particular component of healthcare, such as clear communication with a provider, actually happened or how often it happened.
-Evaluating patient satisfaction investigates whether a patient’s expectations about a health encounter were met.
-Two people can receive identical care, but rate it differently because of their differing expectations.
+An assessment of a patient's experience evaluates whether a particular component of healthcare, such as clear communication with a provider, actually happened.
+It can also study how often it happened in the healthcare setting.
+Evaluations of patient satisfaction investigate whether a patient’s expectations about a health encounter were met.
+Two people can receive identical care but rate it differently because of their differing expectations.

 What is a patient experience survey?

-A patient experience survey gathers feedback and insights directly from patients about their experiences, preferences, and level of satisfaction along every touchpoint of their healthcare journey.
-These surveys, which can take many forms, give healthcare teams valuable insight into which parts of the process are going well and which parts need improvement.
+A patient experience survey gathers feedback and insights directly from patients.
+It asks about their experiences, preferences, and level of satisfaction along the touchpoints of their healthcare journey.
+Surveys give healthcare teams valuable insight into which parts of the process work well and which parts need improvement.
 When used correctly, a patient experience survey can help you optimize operations for your independent medical practice.

-Patient experience surveys offer private healthcare practices many benefits, including:
+Patient experience surveys can offer your clinical practice a number of benefits, including:

 A barometer for patient satisfaction

-Asking your patients direct questions about their experiences at your practice provides very specific feedback about every aspect of your healthcare delivery model.
-This information enables you to address patient concerns swiftly and adequately to prevent patient attrition or negative online reviews.
+Surveys can gather very specific feedback about your healthcare delivery model.
+This information enables you to address patient concerns swiftly to prevent patient attrition or negative online reviews.

 A guide to quality improvement